 “All of the data we have generated in the past 10 years working on this topic, and considering work from other laboratories, it is clear that cholesterol is bad,” said McDonnell.

 Statins are the most commonly used prescription medications to lower cholesterol levels.
-But some research has shown the people on statins may also be less likely to develop certain forms of cancer.
+But

 Currently, it’s not well understood if this is because of the preventive effects of statins, or another aspect of the medications and cancer growth.